 airbnb/epoxy-ios

-Epoxy is a suite of declarative UI APIs for building UIKit applications in Swift
+Epoxy is a suite of declarative UI APIs for building UIKit applications in Swift.
+Epoxy is inspired and influenced by the wonderful Epoxy framework on Android, as well as other declarative UI fr

 Table of contents